-3.4.5 The Final Non-Poverty Adjusted Weight for 2014
+3.3.5 The Final Person-Level Weight for 2014

-Variables used in the raking of the person-level weights to control totals derived from CPS data included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex; and age.
-Persons included in the raking process were those in-scope on December 31, 2014.
-In addition, the weights of some persons out-of-scope on December 31, 2014 were poststratified.
-Specifically, the weights of persons out-of-scope on December 31, 2014 that were in-scope sometime during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-The weights of persons who died while in-scope during 2014 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate control totals were developed for the "65 and older" and "under 65" civilian, noninstitutionalized decedent populations.
+The composite weights of two groups of persons who were out-of-scope on December 31, 2014 were poststratified.
+Specifically, the weights of those who were inscope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+The weights of persons who died while inscope during 2014 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information available from the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.

-Overall, the population estimate for the civilian, noninstitutionalized population over the course of the year (PERWT14P>0) is 318,440,423 (see Table 3.3).
-The estimated population total for those in-scope on December 31, 2014 (PERWT14P>0 and INSC1231=1) is 314,906,436.
+The sum of the person-level weights across all persons assigned a positive person-level weight, (i.e., for the civilian, noninstitutionalized or in-scope population over the course of the year (based on PERWT14F>0) is 318,440,423 (see Table 3.2).
+The corresponding total for the population that was inscope on December 31, 2014 is 314,906,436.